inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 ### Delta Printers

-This type of printer has a triangular prism frame, with a stationary, generally round, print bed.
+This type of printer has a triangular prism frame, with a stationary, round, print bed.
 The toolhead is in the middle of the frame, supported and moved by three independent motor arms in X, Y and Z axes.
 I immediately associate this kind of printer with [FLSUN](https://flsun3d.com/), but there's also the [Doron Velta project](https://github.com/rogerlz/Doron-Velta) if you want to do your own thing.
 Not officially associated with Voron, but it seems to have the same ethos and aesthetics.
 These are high speed, low table-footprint machines, and use arms instead of belts for lateral movement.
 I'm sure this does something to their reliability and durability, but I'm not sure what.

 ### Weirdos